LightJason/lightjason.github.io/content/tutorials/trigger.md

     text: "Actions"
 ---

 This tutorial explain the functionality of _agent triggering_.
-For understanding purpose of triggers you have to understand the concept of events which is a well-known concept in [UI programming](https://docs.oracle.com/javase/tutorial/uiswing/events/).
+For understanding purpose of triggers you have to understand the concept of events, which is a well-known concept in [UI programming](https://docs.oracle.com/javase/tutorial/uiswing/events/).

 {{< toc >}}